mavges/expo-ui-playground/README.md

    - Android Emulator
    - Physical device with Expo Go

+> The `@expo/ui` package bundles native-only views like `BottomSheet` that crash on web.
+A `patch-package` fix removes this export so the app runs in browsers.

 > **Note**: Some Expo UI components require iOS 16+ and work best on iOS simulators or physical iOS devices.

 ## 📂 Project Structure